How do I Answer a Lawsuit for Debt Collection?

 - Declaration of Defendant Regarding Income and Assets Exempt from Garnishment

-1. Do not bring income and assets that are over the exemption limit to your creditor's attention.
+1. Do not let the creditor know if you have any income and assets that are over the exemption limit.
 If you have income over the exempt amount, they can garnish the excess.
 Likewise, no matter what your property is worth, even if the creditor is not able to repossess it, they can still put a lien on it for the amount you owe.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.